loganpkg/transpose_tools/README.md

 Transpose Tools
 ===============

-Transpose Tools is scripting language for editing huge files.
-Files can also be edited interactively, producing a script of changes, which can later be executed on the original file to replay the same changes.
+Transpose Tools is a scripting language with an interactive editor for modifying huge files.
+Interactive editing producing a script of changes, which can later be executed on the original file to replay the same modifications.
+That is, the interactive editing and scripting language are equivalent.
 The internal data structures are immutable and there is unlimited undo.
 Huge files are efficiently edited, even on machines with limited random access memory, by leveraging off the virtual memory mappings provide by x86-64 CPUs and modern kernels.